magentanova/adsk-09-10-inclass-marvel/README.md

   - As a Marvel fan, I want to click a character's name and see that character's thumbnail image in a lightbox centered on the page.
   - When I click a different character's name, that character's thumbnail should replace the previous one in that centered lightbox.
   - While data is loading, I should see a loading gif in place of my character list.
+  - **A character thumbnail should appear with a `view detail` link.
+Clicking on that link should take me to a detail page unique to the character**